-The Mercedes-Benz V-Class which made its India debut just a few days ago, has received a facelift.
+The Mercedes-Benz V-Class which made its India debut just a few days ago, has received a facelift globally.
 Speaking of which, the update is noticeable only on the front fascia where there’s a new bumper which makes the van appear more wider.

 While the interior layout of the V-Class facelift looks mostly similar to the outgoing model, there are new air vents inspired by the turbines, and new dials in the instrument cluster.
 As for the materials, a total of six different upholsteries in light and dark colours are available.
 The trim elements in the piano lacquer, ebony wood, carbon fibre and brushed aluminium have been retained.

-As part of the facelift, the optional luxury seats for the first row of seats offer a fully reclining function, back massage and climatisation.
-Passengers can choose from three different massage intensities and three climatisation stages.
+As part of the facelift, the optional luxury seats for the first row of seats offer a fully reclining function, back massage and climatization.
+Passengers can choose from three different massage intensities and three climatization stages.

 As we can see in the pictures, there are different options for the rear passengers.
 As standard, the MPV comes with four individual comfort seats in two rows.